How much does a professional photographer cost?

 What are the term & conditions of image usage?

-All licences for image are owned solely by the client.
+All licences for image usage are owned by the client, however I do retain the right to use the images in promotional ways unless the client opts out at the point of creation.
 Whilst I do offer a printing service I do not hold the client to that service by copywriting work.
 I believe that the quality of my prints speak for themselves and to achieve that quality my printing prices are very much inline with similar providers.
 However not everyone needs, wants or can afford large gallery quality prints, by allowing my clients the freedom to chose who and when they want to print their images means everyone has access without hidden fees.
 I do really appreciate when clients allow the use of their images on my website but that is agreed on a client by client basis.

 Are photographers insured?